AlvaresJu/starwars_planet_search/README.md

 # About the Project
-  The Star Wars Planets Search project is a front-end web application that provides a list of filters for information about the planets in the Star Wars universe.
-The application was developed in React, using *Context API* and *React Hooks* to manage global states.
+  The Star Wars Planets Search project is a front-end web application that provides a list of filters for information about the planets of the Star Wars universe.
+This is a React application, using *Context API* and *React Hooks* to manage global states.
 ## Context
-  This project was developed by _[Juliana Álvares](https://www.linkedin.com/in/juliana-alvares/)_ as part of the front-end module learning process in the Web Development course at [Trybe](https://www.betrybe.com/) :rocket:
+  This project was developed by _[Juliana Álvares](https://www.linkedin.com/in/juliana-alvares/)_ as part of the front-end module of the Web Development course at [Trybe](https://www.betrybe.com/) :rocket:

-  The [Trybe](https://www.betrybe.com/) program features over 1,500 hours of in-person and online classes, covering software development introduction, front-end, back-end, computer science, software engineering, Agile methodologies, and soft skills.
+  The [Trybe](https://www.betrybe.com/) program features over 1,500 hours of in-person and online classes, including software development introduction, front-end, back-end, computer science, software engineering, Agile methodologies, and soft skills.

 ## Technologies Used